Bridging Michigan Grants are Now Open

-Bridging Michigan grants can provide Michigan nonprofits with up to $1500 that can be used to spark in-depth thinking and conversation around the persistent social, economic, and cultural issues of systemic inequity that divide our communities.
-This grant opportunity invites Michiganders to reflect and use the humanities to look at the longer histories driving contemporary debates.
-Diverse projects from across Michigan, addressing different themes and using a variety of public humanities formats, including reflective conversations, reading series, film screenings with discussions, web projects, walking tours, public lectures and panels, and the creation of exhibits are invited to apply.
+Bridging Michigan grants provide Michigan nonprofits with up to $2,500 in support of public humanities programming that sparks in-depth thinking and conversation around persistent challenges affecting our communities.
+We welcome projects that aim to address and deepen understanding of social, economic, cultural and racial inequities, and other pressing challenges affecting communities across our state.
+We encourage projects using a variety of public humanities formats, including reflective conversations, reading series, film screenings with discussions, web projects, walking tours, public lectures, and the creation of exhibits.

 Notification and Award

 Successful applicants will be notified within two weeks of receipt of the application.
-Following project completion, the final report form must be returned to MH within 30 days.
-Grantees will receive 90 percent of the grant funds upon award; the remaining 10 percent will be provided after MH receives and approves the project’s final report.
+Following project completion, the final report form must be returned to Michigan Humanities within 30 days.
+Grant recipients will receive 90 percent of the grant funds upon award; the remaining 10 percent will be provided after Michigan Humanities receives the project’s final report.

-If you have questions or would like to discuss a potential project, please contact Jennifer Rupp at email@example.com or (517) 372-7770 x27.
+If you have questions or would like to discuss a potential project, please contact James Nelson at firstname.lastname@example.org.